16. The Tower

 Numerologically:

 The Tower is card 16, which reduces to 7.
 While 16 signifies sudden upheaval and the collapse of existing structures, 7 represents introspection, spiritual awakening, and the quest for deeper understanding.
-This numerical combination suggests that through The Tower’s bonkers’ destruction, there's an opportunity for profound personal growth and enlightenment.
-It's the storm that clears the path for clarity.
+This numerical combination suggests that through The Tower’s destruction, there's an opportunity for profound personal growth and enlightenment.
+It's the storm that clears the path for realisation.
 What inner truths are waiting to be uncovered once the dust settles?

 iv.
 A Day in the Life of The Tower